LukasB97/ORCA/README.md

         eq_points: Can be supplied instead of eq_from, eq_to and eq_res.
 In this case,
-        the eq points are supplied instead of being computed set_max_zero=True: Determines, if the max boost value of the created eq get anchored at 0 db, in order not to introduce distortion max_boost=10: the maximum db boost that will be applied.
+        the eq points are supplied instead of being computed set_max_zero=True: Determines, if the max boost value of the created eq gets anchored at 0 dB, in order not to introduce distortion.
+The complete curve is shifted, so the relative differences between EQ points are preserved. max_boost=10: the maximum dB boost that will be applied when set_max_zero=False.
         weighting_fun: function that applies weighting based on smooting factor and frequency

+## Development

+Run the complete test suite from the repository root with:

+        python -m unittest discover -v

 ## The Algorithm